 Veterinary Management Programs: Degree Overviews

-Growth of veterinary practices depends on the talent and dedication of technicians and managers.
-Veterinary services management is an expanding field, presently without many clearly defined programs offering degrees, though an Associate of Applied Science (A.A.S.) in Veterinary Science Technology or a Bachelor of Technology (BTech) in Veterinary Services Management could be useful degree programs.
+Growth of veterinary practices depends on talent and dedication of technicians and managers.
+Veterinary services management is an expanding field, presently without many clearly defined programs offering degrees, though an Associate of Applied Science (A.A.S.) in Veterinary Science Technology or a Bachelor of Technology (BTech) in Veterinary Services Management are useful degree programs.

 Associate of Applied Science in Veterinary Science Technology

 This 2-year Associate of Applied Science (A.A.S.) program focuses on basic skills needed to assist veterinarians in handling and restraining animals.
 Students apply anatomy, pharmacology, pathology and physiology to veterinary medicine.
 Clinical sites are used to practice procedures.
-Grads acquire working knowledge of instruments, skills to assist in surgery and the ability to work as a vet tech in a variety of settings.
+Grads acquire working knowledge of instruments, skills to assist in surgery, and the ability to work as a vet tech.